X

 3. Wear any makeup

-Accidentally getting one smidgen of makeup on your lens means going through the laborious process of taking them out, cleaning them, and disinfecting them.
-And if you don’t – you could be putting your eyes at real risk.
+Accidentally getting makeup on your contact lens means going through the long process of taking them out and disinfecting them (or replacing them).
+And if you don’t, you could be putting your eyes at risk.

 4. Go swimming or near water